See below for FAQ.

 The registration form generates a spreadsheet entry with your responses that is visible only to the coordinator, Leanne.
 Leanne then creates small groups, called clusters, of about 4-6 people who share some research interest.
 Sometimes it's broad, like literary analysis; other times it's pretty specific, as in the group doing 19th century American history.
 The groups then exchange working documents using email, Google Docs, Slack, Dropbox, or similar services.
 This happens typically every two weeks with feedback due to your group member(s) on their work on the off-weeks.
 Groups are encouraged to have everyone submit something every week for accountability, but the group decides on a cycle for providing feedback.

 When does it start?
 When does it end?

-The first posting will be due Monday, 25 May 2020, with additional postings due on alternating Mondays after that.
+The first posting will be due the week of Monday, 24 May 2021, on the day and time decided by your cluster.
+Additional postings due on alternating weeks after that (again, unless your cluster chooses otherwise).
 Clusters should expect to persist until late August; some may choose to continue beyond that.

 How much work do I have to do?

 The SAWG expectation is that you post every two weeks and provide feedback to your cluster (typically 3-5 people) on a cluster-agreed schedule in the intervening weeks.
 Most people produce one or two sections of new text per cycle, so the reviewing load is manageable.
 Free riding isn't tolerated, so if you're not doing your part to give feedback, you'll be removed.
 The length of the posts, and the quantity/extent of feedback, are determined by each cluster.
 The goal is not to make you do a certain amount of work; it's just to make you do work, period.
 So how much and what specifically you post is entirely up to you.
 Some people end up posting a half-chapter every couple weeks; others work on a single prospectus document all summer.